-Tenants may be eligible for the SCRIE program if they are at least 62 years old and have a total household income that prior to its most recent amendment, did not exceed \$20,000 (last amended in 1996).
-Effective September 1, 2003, the income limit was increased to \$24,000.
+Tenants may be eligible for the SCRIE program if they are at least 62 years old and have a total household income that does not exceed \$24,000.
+(Beginning July 1, 2005, the income ceiling is increased to \$25,000; it is increased in \$1,000 increments each succeeding July 1, until it reaches \$29,000 as of July 1, 2009.)
 The definition of "income" excludes payments made to individuals because of their status as victims of Nazi persecution as defined in P.L.
 103-286.
 Once tenants qualify for the program, increases in their Social Security income are excluded from the determination of total household income.
 Furthermore, the tenant must reside in a rent controlled, rent stabilized or rent regulated (such as Mitchell-Lama housing) unit.